influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/troubleshooting/query_management.md

     parent: troubleshooting
 ---

-InfluxDB 0.12 offers new features for query management.
-Users are now able to identify currently-running queries and have the ability to kill queries that are overloading their system.
+With InfluxDB's query management features, users are able to identify currently-running queries and have the ability to kill queries that are overloading their system.
 Additionally, users can prevent and halt the execution of inefficient queries with several new configuration settings.